Careers and Motherhood: An Interview with Edie Dullaghan of adMare BioInnovations

 We recently sat down with Edie Dullaghan, BSc., PhD, the Scientific Program Director of adMare Academy at adMare BioInnovations to discuss the occasionally unsettling experience of transitioning from a career woman to a working mom.

-It can be very hard for women to continue their careers after kids.
+It can be very difficult for women to continue their careers after kids.
 How was your journey?

 There were definitely ups and downs.
 My daughter was found to have a rare form of vasculitis when she was four years old.
 That made a huge difference to me, and I shelved the idea of studying so that I could be home with her until she was much stronger.
 This meant that I went back to my studies as a mature student.
 I don’t regret a minute of the time I spent as a stay-at-home mom.